lin826/browserstack-filter-tool/README.md

 # BrowserStack Filter Tool

+This is a filter tool to select the most recent browsers from BrowserStack API

-There's no dependency in this project.
-No need to install anything.
-But remember to set the `browserstack-helper.conf.js` file.
+Ｎo dependency in this project.

+But remember to add `browserstack-helper.conf.js` file into your root folder.

 ## Usage